ArturoSirvent/freshblock20.github.io/README.txt

 Proyect carried out by Arturo Sirvent for a Uni subject (startups).

-The website design is open source:
+The main website design is open source, but it has some changes I did, you can visit it in https://freshblock20.github.io .

 ---------------------------------------------------